Privacy Notice for Pupils, Parents and Carers

 How we store this data

 We keep personal information about pupils, parents and carers while they are attending our school.
-We may also keep it beyond their attendance at our school if this is necessary in order to comply with our legal obligations.
+We may also keep it beyond their attendance at our school if this is necessary to comply with our legal obligations.
 Our record retention management policy sets out how long we keep information about pupils.

 Data sharing